 The Queer Student Alliance (Q&A) is a student group specifically for queer students and allies.
 Attendance is open to all, and members meet weekly in the Student Diversity Center.
-TransActive is a student group that focuses on trans activism.
-For information about when both groups meet, email the Student Diversity Center staff at email@example.com.
+For information about when the group meets, email the Student Diversity Center staff at email@example.com.

 Between the Lines is a weekly support group facilitated by two psychology staff members from Counseling, Health & Wellness Services (CHWS).
 The location, meeting day, and time of the group can be obtained from Donn Marshall, Ph.D. (firstname.lastname@example.org) or from one of the Q&A officers.

 Gender inclusive bathrooms are marked with signs with various titles.
 We are currently working to streamline the signage so that all signage will read “All Gender Restroom".
 For a complete list of their locations, click here.

 “All-Gender Restroom” was the term selected by the Accessibility Work Group after receiving input and feedback from students, staff, and faculty, to be inclusive of all gender identities including those individuals who identify as having no gender.
 Since that time, the Trans Advocacy and Inclusion Committee has researched best practices regarding definitions and signage for all-gender restrooms.
 The Committee affirms the use of "all-gender" in labeling and practice, because as was concluded by the Accessibility Work Group, this term is inclusive of all gender identities, including gender-neutral and genderqueer identities.
 Additionally, the Committee recognizes that gender is socially constructed and thus never neutral in practice even as a gender-neutral identity carries meaning and weight in society and lived experience.